Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 - Sociopaths, psychopaths and narcissistic people, have a false self that they show others, a fake persona and a mask that can slip.

 - They will, psychologically, emotionally, financially, some physically, and mentally take advantage of others without remorse.

-- They will both start asking for subtle favours, once they know you’ve done a few, they will get you doing bigger and bigger things for them.
+- They will both start asking for subtle favours, and once they know you’ve done a few, they will get you doing bigger and bigger things for them.

 - The word salad, to begin with, they pay backhanded flattery, people not on the disorder might pay compliments like this without thinking, those on the disorders will do so repeatedly and often at the start.
 Things like.
 “You look amazing, have you lost weight.”
-“Your hair looks much better like that, you should have it that way more often.”
-“If you’d let me move in I could help you out more.”
+“Your hair looks much better like that, and you should have it that way more often.”
+“If you’d let me move in, I could help you out more.”

 Similarities in narcissists, psychopaths and sociopaths.

 - No real empathy.